com-lihaoyi/.github/profile/README.md

-## The com-lihaoyi Scala Platform 🇸🇬
+## The lihaoyi Scala Platform 🇸🇬

-The `com-lihaoyi` platform lets you write Scala in an easy and productive way while delivering real business value.
+The `lihaoyi` platform lets you write Scala in an easy and productive way while delivering real business value.
 It provides all the core building blocks a typical software engineer needs day to day: HTTP clients and servers, JSON/binary data serialization, filesystem operations, CLI argument parsing, build tooling, etc. These can be combined in